DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-06-managing-and-communicating-rollover-in-2021.md

 We’re looking to improve our services so that they are easier to navigate and meet the needs of our users.

-If you'd like to provide feedback on the Publish teacher training courses service, email becomingateacher@digital.education.gov.uk to schedule some time to share your thoughts.
+If you’d like to provide feedback on the Publish teacher training courses service, email becomingateacher@digital.education.gov.uk to schedule some time to share your thoughts.

 Regards,
 Becoming a Teacher team